-In order to backup SQL database, right-click on the Adventure Works will open the context menu.
-Please select the Tasks option, and then select the Back Up.. option as we shown below.
+To backup the SQL database, right-click on the Adventure Works will open the context menu.
+Please select the Tasks option, and then select the Back Up.. option.

-Once you select the Back Up.. option, a new window called Back Up database will be opened as we shown below.
+Once you select the Back Up.. option, a new window called Back Up database will open.

-Database: You can use the drop down list to change the Database that you want to backup at any point of time.
+Database: You can use the drop-down list to change the Database that you want to backup at any point in time.

-Backup Type: There are two types of Backups: Full, and Differential.
+Backup Type: There are two types of SQL Database Backups, and they are Full and Differential.
 For now, we are selecting the Full.

-Back up to: This property has two option: Disk, and URL.
-It means, you can save the Backup file in either URL (Company Websites), or DISK.
+Back up to: This property has two options: Disk and URL.
+It means you can save the Backup file in either URL (Company Websites), or DISK.
 For now, we are leaving the default Disk.

 If you observe the below screenshot, SSMS automatically provided the default path as the location to save the backup file.
-You can use Add, Remove buttons to add new path, and remove existing path.
-First, let me remove the default path by selecting the path, and clicking the Remove button.
+You can use Add, Remove buttons to add a new path and remove the existing path.
+First, let me remove the default path by selecting the path and clicking the Remove button.

-In order to add new path, please click on the Add button.
-By clicking that button, a new window called Select Backup Destination will be opened as shown below.
+To add a new path, please click on the Add button.
+By clicking that button, a new window called Select Backup Destination will open.
 By default, it is pointing to the default Backup path.
 Click on the … button to change the destination location

 From the below screenshot you can see, we are selecting the D drive -> 1 BACKUPS Folder -> AdventureWorks2014Dup as the file name

-Please cross check all the fields before we proceed to next tab.
+Please cross-check all the fields before we proceed to the next tab.

 Under the Overwrite media section, please change the back up to the existing media set option from Append to the existing backup set to overwrite all existing backups.

-If your database size is larger than please select the Compress backup option as we shown below.
+If your database size is huge, please select the Compress backup option.

-Once you are done configuring all the required settings, please click OK to create a backup.
+Once you complete configuring all the required settings, please click OK to create a Database backup in SQL Server.